caryll/otfcc/README.md

  -h, --help              : Display this help message and exit.
  -v, --version           : Display version information and exit.
  -o <file>               : Set output file path to <file>.
-When abasent
+When absent,
                            the dump will be written to STDOUT.
  -n <n>, --ttc-index <n> : Use the <n>th subfont within the input font.
  --pretty                : Prettify the output JSON.
  --ugly                  : Force uglify the output JSON.
- --time                  : Time each substep.
+ --time                  : Time each sub-step.
  --glyph-name-prefix pfx : Add a prefix to the glyph names.
  --ignore-glyph-order    : Do not export glyph order information.
- --ignore-hints          : Do not export hingint information.
+ --ignore-hints          : Do not export hinting information.
  --add-bom               : Add BOM mark in the output.
 (This is default
                            on Windows when redirecting to another program.
                            Use --no-bom to turn it off.)